See Fireworks During Fourth of July and All Summer in North Carolina

 Admission: free

-Celebrate Independence Day the evening before with live music, followed by fireworks after sunset.
+Celebrate Independence Day with a special edition of Fireworks by the Sea and Boardwalk Blast with live music, followed by fireworks after sunset.
 Arrive early to grab a spot at the gazebo or on the beach.

 Admission: free